Doncic’s triple-double powers Slovenia to a win at EuroBasket; Antetokounmpo keeps Greece perfect

 Against Georgia, Antetokounmpo also grabbed eight rebounds, dished out four assists and swiped two steals in Cyprus.

-Greece leads Group C with six points but needed to wait for the day’s later games to see if it would clinch a spot in the Round of 16.
+Greece leads Group C with six points and could clinch a spot in the Round of 16 if Italy beats Bosnia and Herzegovina later.

-Greece would advance if Cyprus beats Spain or Italy beats Bosnia and Herzegovina.
+Also in Group C, defending champion Spain routed Cyprus 91-47 with 19 points from Willy Hernangomez.
+Spain is second in the group with five points.

 AP sports: https://apnews.com/hub/sports